Estebyte/Hangman-in-python/README.md

 ## Instalation

-To start playing, you need to clone the repository and have [Python](https://www.python.org/) installed on your sistem
+To start playing, you need to clone the repository and have [Python](https://www.python.org/) installed on your system

 1. Clone the repository